 Units of Measurement

 Measurements of length, height, weight and volume should be reported in metric units (meter, kilogram, or liter or their decimal multiples).
 Temperatures should be given in degrees Celsius.
 Blood pressures should be given in millimeters of mercury.
 All hematologic and clinical chemistry measurements should be reported in the metric system in terms of the International System of Units (SI).
-In some types of manuscripts (e.g. engineering), the use of non-metric units is permitted if they are the norm in that field or professional area.
+In some types of manuscripts (e.g., engineering), the use of non-metric units is permitted if they are the norm in that field or professional area.

 Abbreviations and Symbols

-Letters to the Editor
+Letters to the Editor-in-Chief

-Letters concerning a previously published item should be entitled “Commentary On … full title of published item … J Forensic Sci … citation …” The citation should follow Uniform Requirements … style.
+Letters concerning a previously published item should be entitled “Commentary on: Full title of published article.
+J Forensic Sci citation.”
+The citation should follow the ICMJE Recommendations style.
 Letters concerning other matters should begin with a brief descriptive title.
-The salutation “Sir or Madam:” should follow the title and precede the body of the letter.
+The salutation “Sir/Madam:” should follow the title and precede the body of the letter.

 Responses to Letters should be entitled “Author’s Response.”
-The salutation “Sir or Madam:” should follow the title and precede the body of the letter.
+The salutation “Sir/Madam:” should follow the title and precede the body of the letter.

 Confidentiality (adapted from the ICMJE Statement on Confidentiality)

-The editor makes clear to reviewers that manuscripts sent for review are privileged communications and are the private property of the authors.
-Therefore, reviewers and other people involved in the editorial process should respect the authors’ rights by not publicly discussing the authors’ work or appropriating their ideas before the manuscript is published.
-Reviewers are not allowed to make copies of the manuscript for their files and are prohibited from sharing it with others, except with the permission of the editor.
-Reviewers’ identities are confidential, and will not be revealed to authors or to others.
-Reviewers’ comments may be shared with other reviewers of the same manuscript.
+The EIC and Associate Editors will make clear to reviewers that manuscripts sent for review are privileged communications and are the private property of the authors.
+Therefore, reviewers and other individuals involved in the editorial process should respect the authors’ rights by not publicly discussing the authors’ work or appropriating their ideas before the manuscript is published.
+Reviewers are not allowed to make permanent copies for their files and are prohibited from sharing it with others, except with the permission of the EIC.
+It is expected that any printed copies of the manuscript be destroyed once the review process is complete.

 Conflicts of Interest (adapted from the ICMJE Statement on Conflict of Interest)

-Public trust in the peer-review process and the credibility of published work depend in part on how well conflict of interest is handled during writing, peer-review and editorial decision making.
+Public trust in the peer review process and the credibility of published work depends in part on how well conflict of interest is handled during writing, peer review and editorial decision-making.
 Bias can often be identified and eliminated by careful attention to the scientific methods and conclusions of the work.
 Financial relationships and their effects are less easily detected than other types of conflicts of interest.
 Participants in peer review should disclose their conflicting interests, and the information should be made available so that others can judge their effects for themselves.

 Submission of manuscripts or commentary primarily for the purpose of bolstering an author’s position as an expert witness in legal proceedings is not acceptable.